 The PredictWind weather service is popular with offshore sailors, and with a paid PredictWind subscription weather forecasts and routing can be requested via email including access via Sailmail.
 Our Airmail software version 3.5.054 onward (from January 2020) streamlines access, but any older version can also provide simple access to PredictWind forecasts.
 Any method of connection can be used: SSB radio, Iridium or Inmarsat handsets or terminals including the Iridium GO.

 The first step is to create an account on the PredictWind website, http://PredictWind.com.
-A free account can be used to access basic weather via the web, but a paid account is required to request weather via email (or direct with the Iridium GO).
+A free account can be used to access basic weather via the web, but a Standard or Professional subscription is required to request weather via email (or direct with the Iridium GO).
 Then download and install the PredictWind Offshore app, this is used to both request and display weather data.

 Then read the how-to info in the Offshore help menu or on the PredictWind website to set your waypoints, adjust the grib area and request files.
 Pay attention to file size, large files are fine via wired or WiFi internet but small files are needed via satellite or radio.
 And while an unlimited data plan for the Iridium GO avoids unexpected airtime charges, the connection is still pretty slow.